How to Get Permission to Use Copyrighted Music?

 As a background, this is the right to use the sound recording in your projects.
 One of the most commonly exploited music rights.

-Case Example: For a video producer wanting to use copyrighted music in his commercial video projects, the following rights are needed to be cleared:
+Case Example (more examples in the succeeding section): For a video producer wanting to use copyrighted music in his commercial video projects, the following rights are needed to be cleared:

 a.)
 Sync rights- using the music along with the video content.